yeuchi/RunYasso800/README.md

 Customizable configuration is available under the menu selections.
 - Jog and Sprint distances can be reduced from 800 meter.
 - Number of iterations (Jog + Sprint) can be reduced from 10 X
-- GPS sampling rate can be increased or decreased from @ 5,000 milliseconds (5 seconds).
+- GPS sampling rate can be modified in the range of 5,000 - 80,000 milliseconds, default @ 20,000 milliseconds or 20 seconds.
+  ( Less samples is generally better for storage and precision reason )
 - Factory Reset for above default values is available in 'About' dialog box.

 MENU -> CONFIGURATION